vvdwivedi/stroop-effect/README.md

 In each case, we measure the time it takes to name the ink colors in equally-sized lists.
 Each participant will go through and record a time from each condition.

 This repository contains some descriptive statistics work on Stroop effect and my findings.
+Here is the report https://vvdwivedi.github.io/stroop-effect/